FinleyVickers/ProductivityKeeper/README.md

 - **Clean, Modern UI**: Beautiful interface with gradients and animations
 - **Pomodoro Counter**: Visual indicator of completed pomodoros

+## Known Issues

+> **⚠️ Disclaimer:** The alarm sound feature is currently not working.
+Visual notifications will still appear when a timer completes, but audio notifications are not yet implemented.
+This feature will be added in a future update.

 ## Technologies Used

 - **Vue.js**: For reactive UI components and state management